MazenABMA/TermCrypt/README.md

 Run the GUI:

-    python3 gui.py
+    python3 Client.py

-and run the chat_server.sh !
+and run the chat_server.sh !  or if want to run multi clients then run the multi.py Usage
-Usage

     Enter the server IP and port to connect